-IUOE Local 701 (job shadow): The International Union of Operating Engineers is offering 2- to 4 hour visits to its training center in rural Clackamas County to see what equipment operators do.
+IUOE Local 701 (job shadow): The International Union of Operating Engineers offers 2- to 4 hour visits to its training center in rural Clackamas County to see what equipment operators do.
 These are usually one-on-one sessions for anyone interested in learning to operate heavy equipment or exploring mechanic work.

 Apprenticeship training centers: Several apprenticeship training centers are participating in the Expo.
 Among them is the NECA-IBEW Electrical Training Center, which is taking applications for its apprenticeship program this summer.
-Be sure to stop by the booths of the Sheet Metal Institute and the Pacific Northwest Carpenters Institute as well.
+Be sure to stop by the booths of the Sheet Metal Institute, the Pacific Northwest Carpenters Institute and the NW College of Construction as well.

-Elemental Technologies (paid summer internship): Elemental makes software that allows videos to stream online.
+AWS Elemental (paid summer internship): AWS Elemental makes software that allows videos to stream online.
 Its clients include ESPN, Comcast, HBO, the BBC and many others.
-Elemental has a summer internship program for high school students.
+Elemental may offer a summer internship program for high school students.
 (Eligibility is limited to targeted Portland high schools.)